nuejs/nue/packages/nuejs.org/docs/content.md

 ---

 # Content
 Nue provides an extended Markdown syntax for authoring web content.
 In addition to the basic text formatting, you have sections, grids, responsive images, videos, tabbed content, and more.
-You can rapidly assemble complex web pages without ever touching a single line of code or the need to set up complex cloud-based content database systems.
+You can rapidly assemble complex web pages without ever touching a single line of code.
 Just simple versionable text files, directly accessible on your file system, and editable with your favorite editor.

+## Content development

+content first, information

+- narrative

+1. Marketing content: landing pages, product tours, etc. usually contain sections,
+2. Technical content

+3. Blog content: hybrid. starts with a hero section, following with technical content. occasionally mixes of more complex layouts between the content flow.

-## Basic Markdown
+## Basic syntax
 Nue offers a full [Markdown support](//daringfireball.net/projects/markdown/).
 That is: All the familiar things like headings, quotes, lists, and fenced code blocks are supported: